-Be flexible -- not paranoid -- if your friend needs to change the time or updates you on her plans.
-She's probably not trying to get out of helping you as you may fear -- just coordinating her life.
+Be flexible -- not paranoid -- if your friend needs to change the time or updates you on their plans.
+They're probably not trying to get out of helping you as you may fear -- just coordinating their life.

 Consider setting time limits for how long someone can hold your babies.
 Or if you're feeling really gracious and energetic, you might offer to alternate doing tasks and caring for the babies.

 If you're a new mom, you'll probably want support from other moms in the same boat -- and maybe some moms with babies and toddlers just a bit older.
 How do you find them?